 I enjoy seeing my son run in and out of the beach as the sun rises.
 We start to collect interesting pieces of driftwood and soon have quite a collection.
 I have to take off my jacket and we tie it all up to bring it back to our hotel.

 We arrange the driftwood by size and sound.
 We make a xylophone.
+We realize this is our first official world schooling experience.
 Quite a few people stop to add their comments.
-My son asks me for a cap and I work out he wants to busk, but I tell him to put it away.
 He spent hours working through the wood and picking the ones that made the best sound.

 If I could have made a souvenir out of this wood and sent it back to Australia, then I would have loved to, but alas customs might not agree.
 It is so smooth but I bet it is time to say goodbye.
 So we practice our underarm throws as we send it back to the ocean.

-We find a cheap car rental in Kapa’a.
+We find an inexpensive car rental in Kapa’a.
 Paradise car rentals is a bit of “rent a bomb’; but at $25 US including insurance, this is a great deal.
 The owner collects us from the hotel and is a nice guy.
 He also gives us lots of tips on where to go and what to see.
 Highly recommend his business for a great deal.

 I was told by a Canadian friend, Brian back home in Adelaide, to stick an arrow to the dash – towards the curbside.
 I grab some masking tape and do this – it is a great tip!

-We head north to Ha’ena and discover some caves by the side of the road.
+We drive on cautiously, and I head north to Ha’ena and discover some caves by the side of the road.

 Then we pull over and find Lumaha’i Beach.
 My son can have a swim and a boogie board.
 He could have spent hours here.
 It is really blue and pretty.

-As we drive home, I realise how much I enjoy all of the beauty.
+As we drive home, I realize how much I enjoy all of the beauty.
 The sea is so relaxing.
 There will be more to discover tomorrow.